 Scholarly journals are written by experts and academics.
 The language used in scholarly journals is academic and technical.
 Specialized vocabulary of the discipline is often used.
 Articles in scholarly journals often follow the IMRD-format: introduction, methods, results and discussion.
 The articles always contain bibliography and in-text references.
 Scholarly journals contain reports of original research, in-depth analysis of issues related to the discipline and academic level book reviews.
 Academic journals are peer reviewed.
 You should use scholarly journals in your assignments.

 What's wrong with Wikipedia, you might ask.
 It's open access and has loads of information on everything.
 True, some Wikipedia entries might be valid and of high quality, but do keep in mind that anyone can write and edit the articles on there.
-Wikipedia doesn't have a formal peer review process, nor does Wikipedia give any guarantee of the validity of its content, read more general disclaimer.
+Wikipedia doesn't have a formal peer review process, nor does Wikipedia give any guarantee of the validity of its content, read more on the subject > general disclaimer.